thchara/ThinkAloud/ZendoStudyTracker/instructions3.md

 ---

-### Entering Your Guesses

-Once the 2-minute think-aloud period ends:

-- A textbox will appear for you to type in your **rule guess or guesses**.
+#### Final Guess Submission (After the 2-Minute Timer Ends)

+You can enter your final guess or guesses after the 2 minutes are over.

-- You can list **more than one** idea if you have them.
+- You can list as many guesses as you want, especially if you are unsure.
-- If you are listing more than one idea, write them in order of how confident you are.
+- If you submit more than one guess, write them in order from **most to least confident**.

-Example:
-- “All cones are upright.”
-- “There’s at least one red cone.”
-- “One cone of each color.”
+- These guesses do not have to be correct, they should reflect your best reasoning based on the puzzle.

 ---

 Use your time to **explore, compare, and revise** your ideas.
 The more you think out loud, the better!

 Click **Next** to see a full example of what this process might look like.